IanLewis42/GravStorm/readme.txt

 REQUIREMENTS
 ------------
 o Raspberry Pi
+  I built/ran it under Raspbian.
+I assume you'll need Raspbian too.
   ~6MB free disk/SD card space
   TV / Monitor plugged into the Pi.
 It only runs full-screen (not in a window) and VNC doesn't display anything.
   I've also only run it on a 16:9 TV at a resolution of 1280x720, over HDMI.
 I don't know what happens if your display isn't big enough.
 Feedback welcome :-)
   There are probably some software / library dependencies.
-Let me know if you figure out what they are :-) Oh yes, I built/ran it under Raspbian.
-I assume you'll need Raspbian too.
+Let me know if you figure out what they are :-)

 o Windows
   Coming soon....